 Drifting apart from a person who you have been separated from has nothing to do with the level of contact you maintain with that person, and how much you care to maintain it.
 When you go from seeing a person every day to a relationship of an occasional phone call/IM/email/whatever, you're going to start drifting apart.
 That is an inevitability.
 This is true for both platonic friendships and deep romances.
 People in long distance relationships don't get closer, so don't be absurd by suggesting a friendship isn't valued because they don't maintain a relationship as well as they did when they were in constant contact.
 Lives are busy, complicated, and things that we would like to do and like to have time for often get thrown on the backburner.
 Social networks can specifically counter this effect by creating a new form of constant contact in a way that most other communication technologies frankly aren't able to match.
 It isn't the same, nor is it as good as seeing face to face, but it's undeniably useful if you actually care about your past relationships.

+Young people text because they are too lazy to even spell out "you"!
 Actually I think Betty White said it best when she said: "It seems like a tremendous waste of time"

 oh wow, so old people don't get technology, why i've never heard of such a thing